So, you have confirmed that you have a rat in your house!

 Check your home for piles of clothing, empty boxes, and other items that a rat might want to use to build a rat’s nest with.

-Rats will use pretty much anything they can chew to form their nest with.
-I have witnessed a rat dragging away a large plastic bottle before listening to it chewing the bottle into smaller pieces.
+Rats will use anything they can chew to form their nest with.
+For example, I have witnessed a rat dragging away a large plastic bottle before listening to it chewing the bottle into smaller pieces.

 You can use many items for a rat’s nest, so make sure you do not make it easy for them!